dorsalstream/dorsalstream.github.io/_posts/2018-04-25-DynamicRouting.md

   <img src="/assets/dynaRoute/napce3.jpg" alt="Region Convolution" width="60%" display="block" margin-left="auto" margin-right="auto">
   <figcaption>Fig4.
 Region convolution to focus computation on the masked region.
 Figure from [2]. </figcaption>
 </figure>
 Computational savings come from region convolution (Fig4), which doesn't spend computations on regions that would be masked out.
+The approach uses per pixel classification confidence at each stage to decide whether to engage the subsequent stage.
+The choice of which stage processes a particular pixel is implicitly dependent on the apparent difficulty of classifying the pixel, and not learned through an explicitly defined objective.

-We will see similar themes in other work that we are going to discuss.
+It remains an open problem to extend such an approach to regression problems, and problems where there isn't an image-to-image mapping.

 ### I Don't Know Cascades [3]
 Wang et al. have a similar difficulty based computation allocation idea as [2], but instead of per-pixel decisions, the decisions are taken per example.